 39. The Singapore Sling was first served up to guests at the Long Bar of the Raffles Hotel in 1915.
 The ingredients are gin, Cointreau, cherry brandy, Dom Benedictine, pineapple juice, Grenadine, Angoustura bitters and limes.

 40. The national language of Singapore is Malay, not English!
 The national anthem (Majulah Singapura) of the country is written on this language.
 In Singapore, the four official languages are English, Chinese, Tamil, and Malay.

-41. Singapore is the one of the world’s leaders in the number of death sentences meted out (mostly to drug dealers).
+41. Singapore is one of the world’s leaders in the number of death sentences meted out (mostly to drug dealers).

-43. Despite the fact that Singapore is often referred to a “concrete jungle”, the truth is that there is an abundance of greenery in almost every area of the city.
+43. Despite the fact that Singapore is often referred to as a “concrete jungle”, the truth is that there is an abundance of greenery in almost every area of the city.
 Almost half of the territory of Singapore is covered by vegetation!

 44. Nearly 9 out of 10 Singaporeans live in public housing.